 except of the background and decoration objects that have no meaning in

-the context of the video. - • If there's a possibility to provide a more accessible representation or less
+- • If there's a possibility to provide a more accessible representation or less

 complex representation, it should be considered instead.